oracle-livelabs/apex/oci-rag-agent/2-configure-kb-genai/2-configure-kb-genai.md

     ![Add tool](images/select-RAG-tool.png " ")

-8. Scroll down and select your **Knowledge base**, which you created in previous Task.
+8. Scroll down and choose your **Knowledge base**, which you created in Lab2 > Task1.

     >*Note: If you have not created Knowledge Base in previous task, you can create it here by clicking **Create knowledge base***